Nonprofit audits: Checklist, tips, and tools

 The concept of restricted and unrestricted funds is unique to charitable organizations, with restricted funds allocated for specific purposes, while unrestricted funds can be used for general operations.

-6 types of nonprofit audit
+6 types of audits for nonprofit organizations

 1. Financial audit